A Brief Perspective on Asthma

 3.2 Non-Pharmacological Treatments

-3.3 Asthma Action Plan
+3.3 Development of an Asthma Action Plan

-Section 4: Living with Asthma
+Section 4: Acceptance and Adjustment to Asthma

-4.2 Nutrition and Exercise
+4.2 Nutrition and exercise

 4.3 Psychosocial Support